 5) The student must complete a graduate capstone project which may be a thesis, a graduate research project, internship, portfolio or exhibit.

-7) All programs are subject to approval by the Assistant Provost of Graduate Education and Research.
+7) All programs are subject to approval by the Dean of the College of Graduate Studies and Research.

 - Minimum of 18 credit hours of 500 level course work.